 For the first three years, an employer can only apply for a temporary permit.
 It is valid for one year and is not automatically extended, rather the permit must be renewed.
 The renewal of the permit is often more difficult than the initial application, as the renewal is subject to a detailed review to ensure that all laws have been complied with, whereas the initial application cannot be subject to a detailed review.

 Temporary employment applicants must make absolutely sure that all documents comply with the legal requirements.
 Otherwise, the temporary employment licence may not be granted.
-We gladly offer support to German and international companies, personnel service providers and nonprofit organizations in
+We gladly offer legal support to German and international companies, personnel service providers and nonprofit organizations in

 Are you planning to hire temporary employees domestically or for international assignments?
 Would you like to submit your application for a temporary employment licence to the Employment Agency?
 Your contact persons for questions on the subject of temporary employment are